-Residential PHD Program: Research Your Passions!
+Research Your Passions!

 Are You a Match?

-- self-motivated learner
+- You're a self-motivated learner

-- able to work independently
+- You're able to work independently

-- capable of handling complex information
+- You're capable of handling complex information

-Our Program Coursework Offers:
+The Doctoral Program Coursework Offers:

-- intensive inquiry in transpersonal philosophy, theory and research
+- Intensive inquiry in transpersonal philosophy, theory and research

-- a research methods sequence that prepares students for dissertation work
+- A research methods sequence that prepares students for dissertation work

-- integrative and transformational educational experiences of community-building and applied learning
+- Integrative and transformational educational experiences of community-building and applied learning

-- twice yearly retreats in Northern California
+- Twice yearly retreats in Northern California

-- an optional community praxis sequence.
+- An optional community praxis sequence.

 - Consciousness and Creativity Studies

-- Somatic Psychology
+- Cognitive Psychology and Neuroscience

-Course Name: Multiple Epistemologies of Death and the Afterlife and their Personal and Social Implications
+Multiple Epistemologies of Death and the Afterlife and their Personal and Social Implications